 - Remote living.
 We are looking into simplifying our life.
 Our home country has become incompatible with our beliefs over the years — too much noise and noise pollution; obsession with materialism; endless focus on earning money and working endlessly (at the expense of personal health and relationships; Singapore has one of the longest working hours in the world) to earn more money for things and more things that do not stop increasing in prices; limited individual freedom; etc. In the short term we are looking at a remote lifestyle as we travel to different parts of the world.
 We have planned our travels for 2017 and are starting as soon as January.
 I can’t wait!! 😀

 - Waste.
 I have been working on reducing waste.
 When I was in Serbia and Hungary, I appreciated how the countries are relatively less wasteful than say, Singapore.
 For starters, in Budapest, they don’t give plastic bags in shops, and it’s good because it gets people to bring their plastic bags, rather than collect all these bags (or even plastic boxes, cutlery, etc.) and throw them away later.
 I’ve been practicing little lifestyle changes like bringing my own handkerchief (over using paper napkins), bringing my plastic bags, and bringing my lunch box when I order takeaways.
 I find this much more meaningful than earning more money to buy more things and throw away more things and just wasting in general.

 - Diet, Health.
 I have further cleaned up my diet.
-While my initial years of being vegetarian were more about eating whatever (vegetarian food) was available, especially in my country which has a very meat-centric diet, I now know the core food groups I need to have a well-balanced, fully nutritional diet, and how to prepare quick, nutritious, yet tasty meals.
+I now know the core food groups I need to have a well-balanced, fully nutritional diet, and how to prepare quick, nutritious, yet tasty meals.
 This simplification has made it very easy for me to eat healthily despite the very unhealthy local food culture.

 2017 Goals and Plans